sahilchess/Pokemon-Devboard/README.md

 - gpioa and gpiob headers for full pin access
 - power headers for gnd, 3v3, and 5v lines
 - test pads for gnd, 3v3, 5v, swclk, swdio, run, and 2 mounting holes
+- clear pinouts with silkscreen

+## why i made this

+i've always liked the arduino form factor. it's simple, familiar, and just works. everyone knows it. but here's what bugged me, arduino is literally the biggest mcu maker in the world and they never upgraded the chip. they just stuck with the old 8-bit avrs while everything else moved on to faster processors.

+so i wondered, what if i could take the rp2040, which is actually good, and put it in that arduino shape? no one was doing it. so i did it.

+making this taught me a ton about power delivery, flash wiring, schematic design, all the stuff that goes into actually making something people can use. and honestly, it's just cool to know i bridged that gap. the arduino form factor is iconic because it works, and the rp2040 is fast and has tons of gpio. now you get both.

+if you build with this, you get the form factor you already know how to use but way more power under the hood.

 ## power

 usb_c feeds vbus into the mcp1700 330xxtt regulator, output is 3.3v and 5v. decoupling caps sit across usb_vdd, adc_avdd, vreg_vin, vreg_vout, and dvdd per the rp2040 datasheet recommendations.